Businesses planning to operate a business in Thailand should take time to get familiarized with Thai laws on registration of companies.

 Step 5.
 Prepare your company logo, create a company stamp with your logo.

 Step 6.
 The company registration application must be submitted by the Directors within 3 months after the MOA has been filed.
 The following should be part of the submission:

 – Cash payment for the registration fee (500 baht per 100,000 baht of registered capital, minimum 5,000 baht, maximum 250,000 baht)

 Step 7.
 You will get your company papers back after a day or two or after the MOA has completed the registration of your company.

 Step 8.
 After your company registration certificate is issued, you must go to the Revenue Department to get a company tax identity card.
 A laminated card will be issued together with your company tax ID number.

 Step 9.
 Go to the bank with your ID card, company tax ID card and company documentation and set up a bank account.

 Step 10.
-You are ready to operate your business.
+You are ready to operate your business in Thailand.